richmahn/en_tn/mrk/02/intro.md

 #### Special concepts in this chapter ####

 ##### "Sinful people" #####
-Mark refers to a group of people as "sinful."
-The Jewish leaders thought these people were sinful, but in reality it was the leaders were truly being sinful.
-This can be taken as irony.
-(See: [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/ta/man/translate/figs-irony]])
+When Mark speaks of "sinful people," he is talking about people who commit sins that everyone thinks are especially bad, like stealing or sexual sins.
+(See: [[rc://en/tw/dict/bible/kt/sin]])

 ##### Fasting and Feasting #####
-Fasting was often done during times of grief and repentance.
-It was not done during joyous times.
-During times of great joy and celebration, such as at weddings, people had a large feast.
-Having Jesus on the earth was a cause of celebration for mankind.
+People would fast, or not eat food for a long time, when they were sad or were showing God that they were sorry for their sins.
+When they were happy, like during weddings, they would have feasts, or meals where they would eat much food.
+(See: [[rc://en/tw/dict/bible/other/fast]])

 #### Important figures of speech in this chapter ####

 ##### Rhetorical Questions #####
-Rhetorical questions are used several times in this chapter.
-The Jewish leaders used them to express disbelief and anger.
-Jesus used them to show the Jewish leaders their ignorance.
+The Jewish leaders used rhetorical questions to show that they were angry because of what Jesus said and did and that they did not believe that he was God's Son ([Mark 2:7](./05.md)).
+Jesus used them to show the Jewish leaders that they were arrogant ([Mark 2:25-26](./25.md)).
 (See: [[rc://en/ta/man/translate/figs-rquestion]])

 ## Links: ##